Getting Credit Methodology

 - Data on both firms and individuals are distributed.

 - Data on loan amounts below 1% of income per capita are distributed.
-Note that a credit registry or bureau must have a minimum coverage of 1% of the adult population to score a 1 on this indicator.

-Private credit bureau coverage
+Credit bureau coverage

-This methodology was developed by Djankov, McLiesh and Shleifer (2007) and is adopted here with minor changes.
+The initial methodology was developed by Djankov, McLiesh and Shleifer (2007) and is adopted here with minor changes.

 1- This component is revised in Doing Business 2015.
 The previous methodology assigned a point if more than 2 years of historical data were distributed.
 Similarly, credit bureaus and registries that erased data on defaults as soon as they were repaid obtained a score of 0.

 2- This component is revised in Doing Business 2015.
 The previous methodology assigned a point if borrowers have the right by law to access their data in the largest credit bureau or registry in the economy.

 3- This component is new in Doing Business 2015.